jacobhq/jacobhq/README.md

 # Hi there 👋

-### 📝 Bio
+### 📝 Introduction
 I'm a 17 year old software developer, learning about machine learning and neural networks.
-In coding territory, I've worked on popular React UI libraries like [chakra-ui/chakra-ui](https://github.com/chakra-ui/chakra-ui) and [geist-org/geist-ui](https://github.com/geist-org/geist-ui).
+I maintain [tuono-labs/tuono](https://github.com/tuono-labs/tuono), a fullstack React framework that allows you to write serverside code in Rust.
 I've built an awesome blog at [jhqcat.com](https://jhqcat.com/), which I occasionally write articles on.
 Along with these, I'm captain of my school's Robotics Team.

 ### 📰 TLDR
 - 🔭 I’m currently working on **[tuono-labs/tuono](https://github.com/tuono-labs/tuono)**